ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-revaluation.md

 - A value entry with an entry type of **Revaluation**.
 This entry records the reversal of the revaluation of the expected cost.

 ### Příklad
 The following example, which is based on the production of the chain in the previous example, illustrates how the three types of entries are created.
-It is based on the following scenario:
+Je založen na následujícím scénáři:

 1. The user posts the purchased links as received with a unit cost of LCY 2.00.
 2. The user then posts a revaluation of the links with a new unit cost of LCY 3.00, updating the standard cost to LCY 3.00.